 Adding "[0x]" to your feedback script will force TouchControl to convert the feedback it receives to a HEX string.
 Like the other advanced flags, TouchControl will strip the "[0x]" from your feedback script before executing it.
-If you include "[0x]" in your script, it must follow any of the above advanced flags, but precede your actual script.
+If you include "[0x]" in your script, it must follow any

+Page 108 of 190 Back to top of the above advanced flags, but precede your actual script.